magento/devdocs/guides/v2.3/magento-functional-testing-framework/2.3/commands/codeception.md

 We do not recommend using Codeception commands directly as they can break the MFTF basic workflow.
 All the Codeception commands you need are wrapped using the [`mftf` tool][].

-To run Codecept, change your directory to `dev/tests/acceptance`.
+To run Codecept directly, change your directory to `dev/tests/acceptance`.

 ## Usage examples